-Children are not allowed to go to student flats or common areas, such as the men and women common kitchens, or another building other than their own.
+Children are not allowed to go to student flats or common areas, such as the men and women common kitchens, or another building other than their own, without an invitation AND permission from the parents.
 For safety reasons, parents need to know where their children are located.
+Only for a specific purpose approved by the parents may the children visit the other buildings.

-Children are NOT allowed to play in the staircases or corridors, the couch room, the trash room, the Cellar, or the parking area!
+Children are NOT allowed to play in the staircases or corridors, the couch room, the trash room, the cellar, or the parking area!